realBjornRoden/cognition/README.md

 1. Detect multiple objects in images
 1. Detect web references to an image
 1. Detect landmarks in images
-1. Detect landmarks in and web references of an image (combined)
 1. ...

 ***